-Being a popular myth, new windows do not affect your home's value.
+It's a popular myth that new windows affect your home's value.

 By the way, you can read about the top 7 myths about windows installation in our blog post.

-Before buying a house, a prospective homeowner evaluates a range of factors like the proximity to downtown, the number of shopping plazas or schools, in tandem with dozens of other factors.
+Before buying a house, a prospective buyer evaluates a range of factors like the house's proximity to downtown, shopping plazas or schools, and dozens of other factors.

 Once a friend of mine compiled a validation list that contained 50 qualifying criteria.

-The point here is that windows alone will likely be a significant factor affecting your buyer's final decision.
+The point here is that windows alone will not be a major influencing factor.